Research Guide for Africa and the African Diaspora

 Books on African history are in the DT section of the reference collection.
 Because Africana Studies encompasses so many different disciplines, you will find books relevant to Africa in many other areas as well.
 Use the blue Library of Congress handout (copies are at the reference desk) to identify which section might be relevant to your particular topic.

-Here are some electronic reference resources you may find useful:
+Here are two electronic reference resources you may find useful:

 CQ Global Researcher